-0 Weightage of COs in Outcomes dent will be able to Cognitive Level End Semester The Stu dent will be able to Examination СОІ Understand the concept of fluid statics and its applications; Apply the principles of dimensional analysis for engineering applications. Ар 20% CO2 Analyze the types of fluid flow in pipes; Understand the basic equations in fluid flow operations.
+Outcomes dent will be able to Cognitive Level Weightage of COs in End Semester Examination CO1 Understand the concept of fluid statics and its applications; Apply the principles of dimensional analysis for engineering applications. Ар 20% CO2 Analyze the types of fluid flow in pipes; Understand the basic equations in fluid flow operations.
 An 20% CO3 Retrieve and apply the concepts of flow around solids in packed and fluidized beds. Ар 40% CO4 Appraise and select the flow measuring devices in process industries.
 An 20% CO5 Analyze the performance of fluid moving machinery and appraise the types of valves and pipe fittings in process industries.
 U Internal Assessment